Oripy/Rabbity-Pi/README.md

 GPIO
 ----

-This is an estimation of the number of GPIO I will need for the project.
+This is an estimation of the number of GPIO I will need for the project:
-LEDs : 3 per RGB LED and 5 LEDs => 15
+- LEDs : 3 per RGB LED and 5 LEDs => 15
-Motors : 2 per Motor and 2 Motors => 4
+- Motors : 2 per Motor and 2 Motors => 4
-Encoder : 4 per encoder and 2 encoders => 8
+- Encoder : 4 per encoder and 2 encoders => 8
-Button : 1
+- Button : 1

 This is a total of 28 GPIO, which is too much for the Raspberry-Pi (Max 17 GPIO?).
 I need to see if I can reduce the needs on the encoders (I don't really need a 16 step ear rotation resolution) as well as the need for LEDs (maybe I can have some common pins or some LEDs may not need to be RGB).